ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 Shared Secret:

 : A Shared Secret between the Verifier and the Attestor.
-This secret MUST be established between the two entities before a RA procedure can take place.
-How this shared secret is established is out of scope of this reference model.
+This secret MUST be established between the two entities before a remote attestation procedure can take place.
+How this Shared Secret is established is out of scope for this reference model.

 # Remote Attestation Interaction Model

-This section defines the information elements that have to be conveyed via a protocol enabling the conveyance of evidence between Verifier and Attestor, as well as the in the interaction model of a generic challange/response scheme.
+This section defines the information elements that have to be conveyed via a protocol, enabling the conveyance of evidence between Verifier and Attestor, as well as the interaction model for a generic challange-response scheme.

 ## Information Elements